SettingsCustom Domains

 For a typical setup you'll add:

-Nashra shows the exact values to add.
-With Domain Connect, all of this happens automatically.
+Nashra shows the exact values to add and detects each one as it goes live.
+With Domain Connect, this happens automatically.

 Tracking toggles